 “A leader leads by example, not by force” ~ Sun Tzu

 There are plenty of popular quotes on leadership and when we wanted to pick one for our blog, we noticed that each of these quotes describe the perspective an author has of what a leader should be and how each one of it is drastically different from the other.
-Though we picked one of our favorite quotes, the variety of these quotes helps you to understand how the concept of leadership is Fluid!
+Though we picked one of our favorite quotes, the variety of these quotes helped us understand how the concept of leadership is Fluid!

 Leadership, by definition, is the action of leading a group of people.
 It also says that it is a position or state of being a leader, though, we believe that you do not need a position or a designation to influence people, it is a skill that anyone can possess and efficiently use devoid of the limitations as of age, position, place, etc.,